alanreid/serverless-search/README.md

 $ npm run deploy
 ```

-After deploying, you should see output similar to:
+After deploying, you should see an output similar to the one below:

 ```bash
 Deploying serverless-search to stage dev (eu-central-1)